Danny León

 Daniel León Vallarino (born 1 December 1994), known as Danny León, is a Spanish skateboarder.
 He has competed in several skateboarding events since 2017, including the World Skateboarding Championship, the Dew Tour, and the X Games.
 He also made his Olympic debut at the 2020 Summer Olympics, where he finished in 9th place in the Men's Park event.

+León performed a large aerial skateboarding trick during the August 2026 solar eclipse.
+The trick was done in an open field, with León launching into the air just as the Moon completely obscured the Sun.
+The footage attracted widespread attention after León shared footage of the stunt on social media.
+León described the feat as the "trick of a lifetime" and stated that he and his team were "making history with the eclipse".